 Brexit uncertainty shifting consumer sentiment?

 Bricks and mortar, online only or a mix of the two, the tension among retailers of any kind is more apparent than usual around this half point in the seasonal trading calendar.
 In order to reduce their fixed costs, most retailers owning a large amount of property, are already exploring the option of negotiating down their rents using a CVA plan.
-In 2019, advice concerning prepack administrations and liquidations will most likely be in high demand among SME retailers and with suppliers chasing payments, increasing the pressures on cash flow, decision time might come early this year.
+Throughout 2019, advice concerning prepack administrations and liquidations will most likely be in high demand among SME retailers and with suppliers chasing payments, increasing the pressures on cash flow, decision time might come early.

 The currently low interest rates, attractive discounting and interesting finance deals, should in theory encourage consumers to increase their spending.
 However, unlike past recessions, consumers are less likely to come to the rescue in the short term, due to political uncertainty and the approaching Brexit deadline.